• Mattress Guides

 Firm mattresses have a thinner comfort layer.
 Their design better holds the weight of larger framed sleepers.
 People over 230 pounds will feel supported without sinking into the mattress’s surface.

 Both back sleepers and stomach sleepers prefer firmer mattresses over their plush counterparts.
-The anti-sink design of a firm mattress provides support to reduce joint pain.
+The anti-sink design of a firm to extra-firm mattress provides support to reduce joint pain.
 Plus, the responsive surface minimizes the chances of spinal misalignment.

 Benefits